 Jessyca Stoepker, Co-Chair

-Jessyca is the current Community Engagement Administrator at Manna Food Project, Executive Team Member of Thrive 45 Young Professionals, Chair of the Emmet County Public Transit Work Group, and 2020 Graduate of Leadership Little Traverse.
-She also works with a newly incorporated nonprofit, Miigwech, which aims to both provide a systems-level approach to justice as well as direct service to community members.
-She attended Grand Valley State University for Health Communications, Writing minor, and is currently pursuing her master’s degree in Global Studies and Community Development.
+Jessyca currently works as the Building Resilient Communities Coordinator for Groundwork Center in addition to creating her own LLC for nonprofit and small business development.
+She is also an Executive Team Member of Thrive 45 Young Professionals, Chair of the Emmet County Public Transit Work Group, and 2020 Graduate of Leadership Little Traverse.
+She has extensive experience working in the nonprofit and human services sector and has held positions at a regional food bank, a YMCA, a county health department, and a hospital system downstate.
+She attended Grand Valley State University for Health Communications, Writing minor, and is currently pursuing her master’s degree in Global Studies and Community Development from Fort Hays State.

 “Being part of Thriving Petoskey is being part of a global movement for sustainable development.
 I am passionate about alleviating the many injustices we face today—from food insecurity and chronic diseases, to economic inequality, racial violence, accessibility, and climate change.
 It’s impossible for me to focus on just one issue because they are all interconnected.
 Changing underlying systems is the most effective way to solve our problems, and those systems begin at the local level.”